The Picard group of the universal moduli space of vector bundles on stable curves: The universal moduli space .

 \begin{rmk} In the case $r=1$, $\overline{\mt Vec}_{1,d,g}$ is quasi compact and it corresponds to the compactification of the universal Jacobian over $\CMg$ constructed by Caporaso \cite{Cap94} and later generalized by Melo \cite{Mel09}.
 Following the notation of \cite{MV}, we will set $\CJc:=\overline{\mt Vec}_{1,d,g}$. \end{rmk}

 The proof consists in several steps, following the strategies adopted by Kausz \cite{K} and Wang \cite{W}.
 First, we observe that $\CVc$ is clearly a stack for the Zariski topology.
-We now prove that it is a stack also for the fpqc topology (defined in \cite[Section 2.3.2]{FAG}).
-With that in mind, we will first prove the following lemma which allows us to restrict to families of semistable curves with properly balanced vector bundles over locally noetherian schemes.
+We now prove that it is a stack also for the fpqc topology (defined in \cite[Section 2.3.2]{FAG}) with representable diagonal.